 Alice Deal Middle School is an authorized International Baccalaureate Middle Years Program (IB MYP) world school.
 All of our teachers are IB MYP teachers, and all of our students are IB MYP students.
 The information below will provide you with an overview of how the Middle Years Program is implemented here at Deal.
 View our brochure here and the presentation from our parent workshop here.
-If you have any questions, please contact our MYP coordinator, Ms. Alana Brown.
+If you have any questions, please contact our MYP coordinator, Ms. Caitlin Daniels.

 Our students take courses in eight subject groups.
 To view our written curriculum for each subject, please visit the links below